 Now since you cannot observe your team unlike before, you know where you are not sure whether they are still working or they are having the time of their lives, it would really be good if you set clear objectives from time to time.
 At least even if they are working from home, they know they still have deliverables to meet at the end of the day.

-Fred, our Chief, talked of us using Slack, a communication tool, where every manager writes down a to-do list for their teams everyday.
+Fred, our Chief, talked of us using Slack, a communication tool, where every manager writes down a to-do list for their teams every day.
 And so far so good, it’s working.
 Something you could borrow perhaps?

 As a team leader, be intentional.
 Allow your teammates the freedom to choose what works best for them.
 They are in a better position to know that.
 Also, praise your team members from time to time.
-It could be financially or not, your choice.
+It could be financial or not, your choice.
 I tell you it will uplift their spirits.

 At the end of the day, it takes leadership and legal compliance to have a successful virtual team.